OneCricketeer/RHIT-BandwidthScraper/README.md

 Running the program
 ===================
 1. Make sure Python 2.7 is installed
+2. Install [BeautifulSoup4] and [Requests] libraries.
+I recommend using [pip]
-2. Update the settings.json file with your Rose-Hulman network credentials, then run from a command-line
+3. Update the settings.json file with your Rose-Hulman network credentials, then run from a command-line
     ```
     python scraper.py
     ```